s-sohani/knowledge/Java/Java 8 to 21.md

 ```
 - Record classes can also be part of a sealed hierarchy as leafs because they are implicitly final.
 - Permitted classes must be located in the same package as the superclass.
+- **Sealed classes** offer a nice alternative to _Enum types_ making it possible to use regular classes to model the fixed alternatives.